 DSUVIA, is a 30 mcg sufentanil sublingual tablet in a single-dose applicator intended for the treatment of moderate-to-severe acute pain administered by a healthcare professional.
+DSUVIA is known as DZUVEO outside the United States.
 DSUVIA was initially developed at the request of the U.S. Department of Defense as a replacement for injections of morphine on the battlefield.
 In addition to the military application, AcelRx is developing DSUVIA for the treatment of patients suffering from moderate-to-severe acute pain in multiple settings, such as emergency room patients; patients who are recovering from short-stay or ambulatory surgery and do not require more long-term analgesia; post-operative patients who are transitioning from the operating room to the recovery floor; certain types of office-based or hospital-based procedures; patients being treated and transported by paramedics.
-The Company completed the Phase 3 clinical program for DSUVIA and in February 2017 a New Drug Application, or NDA, was accepted for filing by the U.S. Food and Drug Administration, or FDA, for DSUVIA for the treatment of moderate-tosevere acute pain to be administered by a healthcare professional in medically supervised settings.
-On October 12, 2017, the Company received a Complete Response Letter, or CRL, from the FDA regarding its NDA for DSUVIA which states the FDA determined it cannot approve the NDA in its present form and provides recommendations for resubmission.
+The Company completed the Phase 3 clinical program for DSUVIA and in February 2017 a New Drug Application, or NDA, was accepted for filing by the U.S. Food and Drug Administration, or FDA, for DSUVIA for the treatment of moderate-to-severe acute pain to be administered by a healthcare professional in medically supervised settings.
+In October 2017, the Company received a Complete Response Letter, or CRL, from the FDA regarding its NDA for DSUVIA which states the FDA determined it cannot approve the NDA in its present form and provides recommendations for resubmission.
 The CRL contained two primary recommendations.
 First, while the safety database was suitable in number of patients, the collection of additional data was requested on at least 50 patients to assess the safety of DSUVIA dosed at the maximum amount described in the proposed labelling.
-Second, to ensure proper administration of the tablet with the single-dose applicator, the FDA recommended certain changes to the Directions for Use to address use-related errors, including dropped tablets, which changes would need to be validated through a Human Factors study.
-AcelRx has requested a Type A post-action meeting with the FDA to discuss the topics covered in the CRL and expects to confirm plans to move towards resubmission of the DSUVIA NDA.
-In March 2017, the European Medicines Agency, or EMA, notified the Company that the ARX-04 (sufentanil sublingual tablet, 30 mcg) Marketing Authorisation Application, or MAA, has passed validation, and that the scientific review of the MAA is underway.
-The MAA for ARX-04 was filed for the treatment of patients with moderate-to-severe acute pain in a medically supervised setting.
-AcelRx expects an opinion on the MAA from the Committee for Medicinal Products for Human Use, or CHMP, in the first half of 2018.
+Second, to ensure proper administration of the tablet with the single-dose applicator, the FDA recommended certain changes to the Directions for Use, or DFU, to address use-related errors, including dropped tablets, which changes would need to be validated through a Human Factors, or HF, study.
+The Company had a Type A post-action meeting with the FDA in January 2018 to discuss the topics covered in the CRL and to clarify the path to move towards resubmission of the DSUVIA NDA.
+In the Type A meeting, a proposal was discussed to address the safety of DSUVIA dosed at the maximum amount by reducing the maximum dose in the proposed label.
+In April 2018, the Company successfully completed the HF study to validate the revised DFU with no dropped tablets during the study and in May 2018, the Company announced the resubmission of the NDA for DSUVIA to the FDA.
+The Company anticipates a six-month review by the FDA with a projected Prescription Drug User Fee Act, or PDUFA, date in the fourth quarter of 2018.